 '''

 network

 bts 0

-access-control-rotate 3 •
+access-control-rotate 3 1

-access-control-rotate-quantum 20 •
+access-control-rotate-quantum 20 2

 '''

-- Only allow up to 3 concurrent allowed ACCs from the permanent list - Rotate the generated permanent list subsets every 20 seconds in a fair fashion
+- Only allow up to 3 concurrent allowed ACCs from the permanent list - 2 Rotate the generated permanent list subsets every 20 seconds in a fair fashion

 Furthermore, cells with large number of subscribers and limited overlapping coverage may become overwhelmed with traffic after the cell starts broadcasting.
 This is especially true in areas with little to no reception from other networks.
 To manage the load, OsmoBSC has an option to further restrict the rotating ACC subset during startup and slowly increment it over time and taking current channel load into account.
 The channel load will always be checked, even after the start up procedure, at an interval specified by the access-control-class-ramping-step-interval VTY command.
-It will either keep, increase or decrease the size of the current rotating ACC subset based on certain thresholds configured by the access-control-class-ramping-chan-load VTY command.
-As a result, if ACC ramping is enabled (access-control-the number of concurrent allowed ACCs will start with 1 and will fluctuate over time based on channel load in the interval [1, access-control-rotate].
+It will either keep, increase or decrease the size of the current rotating ACC subset based on certain thresholds configured by the access-control-class-ramping-step-interval VTY command.
+It will either number of concurrent allowed ACCs will start with 1 and will fluctuate over time based on channel load in the interval [1, access-control-rotate].
 This means at any time there will be at least 1 allowed ACC which, together with ACC rotation, will prevent from subscriber being unable to use the network.